Chaco Culture National Historical Park: Ancestral Puebloans

 By 900 BC, Archaic people lived at Atlatl Cave and similar sites.

 DNA evidence establishes the people of Picuris Pueblo once lived in Chaco Canyon.
 By AD 490, the descendants of those who lived in Chaco Canyon, of the Late Basketmaker II period, farmed lands around Shabik'eshchee Village and other pit-house settlements at Chaco.

 A small population of Basketmakers remained in the Chaco Canyon area.
 The broad arc of their cultural elaboration culminated around 800, during the Pueblo I period, when they were building crescent-shaped stone complexes, each comprising four to five residential suites abutting subterranean kivas, large enclosed areas reserved for rites.
 Such structures characterize the Early Pueblo People.
 By 850, the Ancient Pueblo population had rapidly expanded: groups resided in larger, more densely populated pueblos.
 Strong evidence attests to a canyon-wide turquoise processing and trading industry dating from the tenth century.
 Around then, the first section of Pueblo Bonito was built: a curved row of 50 rooms near its present north wall.
 Archaeogenomic analysis of the mitochondria of nine skeletons from high-status graves in Pueblo Bonito determined that members of an elite matriline were interred here for approximately 330 years between 800 and 1130, suggesting continuity with the matrilineal succession practices of many Pueblo nations today.

-The cohesive Chacoan system began unravelling around 1140, perhaps triggered by an extreme fifty-year drought that began in 1130; chronic climatic instability, including a series of severe droughts, again struck the region between 1250 and 1450.
-Poor water management led to arroyo cutting; deforestation was extensive and economically devastating: timber for construction had to be hauled instead from outlying mountain ranges such as the Chuska mountains, which are more than 50 mi to the west.
-Outlying communities began to depopulate and, by the end of the century, the buildings in the central canyon had been neatly sealed and abandoned.
+The cohesive Chacoan system began to unravel around 1140, perhaps triggered by an extreme 50-year drought that began in 1130; chronic climatic instability, including a series of severe droughts, struck the region again between 1250 and 1450.
+Poor water management led to arroyo cutting; deforestation was extensive and economically devastating: timber for construction had to be hauled instead from outlying mountain ranges such as the Chuska mountains, more than 50 mi to the west.
+Outlying communities began to depopulate and by the end of the century the buildings in the central canyon had been neatly sealed and abandoned.

 Some scholars suggest that violence and warfare, perhaps involving cannibalism, impelled the evacuations.
-Hints of such include dismembered bodies—dating from Chacoan times—found at two sites within the central canyon.
+Dismembered bodies dating from Chacoan times were found at two sites in the central canyon.
 Yet Chacoan complexes showed little evidence of being defended or defensively sited high on cliff faces or atop mesas.
 Only several minor sites at Chaco have evidence of the large-scale burning that would suggest enemy raids.
 Archaeological and cultural evidence leads scientists to believe people from this region migrated south, east, and west into the valleys and drainages of the Little Colorado River, the Rio Puerco, and the Rio Grande.
 Anthropologist Joseph Tainter deals at length with the structure and decline of Chaco civilization in his 1988 study The Collapse of Complex Societies.